 Phoenix Campus - Phoenix

 The CTS program does not offer funding support to M.S. students.
 Students can contact the Graduate College's Office of Fellowships and Community Engagement for information about external funding opportunities for graduate students.
+Admitted students can use the Scholarship Universe database to identify further funding opportunities.
 Domestic students may contact the Office of Scholarships and Financial Aid to inquire about standard forms of financial aid.
 Faculty members who mentor CTS M.S. students may be able to provide funding.

 Note: All application materials, including letters of recommendation, must be received by the deadline for the application to be considered.
 (For questions, please contact CTSsupport@email.arizona.edu.)